 We performed our tests of compliance in accordance with U.S. generally accepted government auditing standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for Tests of Compliance section below.

 Responsibilities of Management for Compliance with Laws, Regulations, Contracts, and Grant Agreements

 The CPF management is responsible for complying with laws, regulations, contracts, and grant agreements applicable to CPF.